helisapan300-sudo/Python-boxes-optimisation/Dashboard.md

 ## Part III: Dashboard Integration and Structure

-The final dashboard is built and rendered using Streamlit's native functions.
+The dashboard is built and rendered using Streamlit's native functions.

 - **Layout:** The structure is managed by `st.columns()` to position indicators and comparative metrics side-by-side.
 Visual division between sections is achieved with `st.divider()`.
 - **Content Display:** Section headers are created with `st.subheader()`, and explanatory text with `st.caption()` or `st.markdown()`.
 Key performance indicators are displayed with `st.metric()`.